- Department of Biochemistry and Molecular Biology

 Advances in high-throughput biology and the associated assembly of pan-omic data provide tremendous opportunities for the systems-level investigation of biological processes.
 Our lab is interested in the development and application of computational tools that, guided by fundamental principles of biochemistry and biophysics, exploit genomic, transcriptomic and proteomic data in order to get new insights into cellular processes such as signaling and quality control, and how these vital processes are affected in cancer and neurodegenerative disorders, respectively.

-- How do intrinsically disordered protein regions regulate protein function?
+- How do intrinsically disordered regions contribute to allosteric protein regulation

 - How does protein phase separation enhance cellular signaling?